Appointments are normally for ten minutes and routine surgeries run from 08:30 to 17:00 Monday to Friday, subject to availability.

 GP Extended Access

 NHS Nene Clinical Commissioning Group is improving access to primary care services.
 This includes making appointments available at times that are more convenient to you.
+If you:

 - find it difficult to attend an appointment during the working day;